human01-cell/campus-course-and-record-manager-project/README.md

 Design Patterns: The Builder Pattern is used to create Course objects.

 Exceptions: Custom exceptions, such as EnrollmentException, are used for specific business logic.

+Java APIs:

+Streams API: Used in CourseService and DataIOService for filtering and processing collections.

+NIO.2: Used for file operations like exporting data and creating backups.

+Date/Time API: Used in the Enrollment class to get the current date.

 Recursion: The calculateDirectorySize method in DataIOService uses recursion.